 When we are grieving, it is not uncommon to forget about, cut off from, or feel removed from our body.
 It is a form of trauma and our emotions are uppermost.
 We may feel distressed, anxious, angry, fearful, panicky or blank.
 We may replay the event over and over again.
 These emotions and thoughts, and the reasons for them, can be all-encompassing.
 It can feel like they are filling us up so that there is no room for anything positive, or for appreciation of the good and the kind.
 They don’t leave room for being aware of tiredness or hunger or even other people’s needs.
 We are dis-embodied.

 We may fantasise, or live in our imagination, wish we were somewhere else, or even that we would die.
-That could be an attempt at not feeling the difficult emotions or having the thoughts.
+That could be an attempt at not feeling the difficult emotions or having certain thoughts.
 It is a way of leaving the body because the body is where the feeling is.
 We choose to leave.

 Sometimes we do it by being busy, looking after others, or use stimulants to get by (alcohol, drugs, gaming, sugar, sex).
 If we do this, we become unaware of our body’s sensations and needs.
 We retreat elsewhere.